sky-uk/kfp-operator/docs-gen/content/docs/getting-started/introduction.md

 ## TFX Pipelines and Components

 Unlike imperative Kubeflow Pipelines deployments, the operator takes care of providing all environment-specific configuration and setup for the pipelines.
-Pipeline creators therefore don't have to provide DAG runners, metadata configs, serving directories, etc. Furthermore, pusher is not required and the operator can extend the pipeline with this very environment-specific component.
+Pipeline creators therefore don't have to provide DAG runners, metadata configs, serving directories, etc.

 For running a pipeline using the operator, only the list of TFX components needs to be returned.
 Everything else is done by the operator.
 See the [penguin pipeline]({{< param "github_repo" >}}/blob/{{< param "github_branch" >}}/{{< param "github_subdir" >}}/includes/master/quickstart/penguin_pipeline/pipeline.py) for an example.